Oil & Gas News

 In 1988, he was back in the North Sea when the Piper Alpha disaster occurred, where 167 men had died.
 Piper Alpha was an oil production platform in the North Sea approximately 120 miles north-east of Aberdeen, Scotland, that was operated by Occidental Petroleum (Caledonia) Limited.
 It began production in 1976, initially as an oil-only platform but later converted to add gas production.

-An explosion and resulting oil and gas fires destroyed Piper Alpha on July 6, 1988, and the blazing remains of the platform were eventually extinguished three weeks later by a team led by Red, despite reported conditions of 80 mph winds and 70-foot waves.
+An explosion and resulting oil and gas fires destroyed Piper Alpha on July 6, 1988.
+Three weeks later, despite reported conditions of 80 mph winds and 70-foot waves, a team led by Red eventually extinguished the blazing remains of the platform.

 He proudly spent his 76th birthday in Kuwait clad in his trademark red overalls, swinging valves into place atop out-of-control wells.